GoogleChrome/developer.chrome.com/site/en/blog/migrate-way-from-data-urls-in-svg-use/index.md

 layout: 'layouts/blog-post.njk'
 title: Migrate away from data URLs in SVG <use> element
 description: >
   Support for data: URLs in SVG <use> element will be removed.
-We recommended to migrate to alternatives.
+We recommend migration to alternatives.
 date: 2023-05-29
 authors:
   - shhnjk